 “What companies mostly appreciate about our graduates – and the reason they are so sought after – are their technical skills, allowing them to be immediately operational in industry as soon as they graduate.” >> Interview

 IFP School is supported by close partnerships with industry, which take a variety of forms.
-Hence, 80% of IFP School students are sponsored and funded by over 50 French and foreign companies.
-This level has remained stable despite the economic crisis, demonstrating the strength of the School’s economic model.
+More than, 80% of IFP School students are sponsored and funded by around 50 French and foreign companies.
+This support has remained stable despite the economic crisis, demonstrating the strength of the School’s economic model.

 Thanks to the skills acquired, IFP School graduates are immediately operational for the energy and transport sectors and prepared for the jobs of the future in the ﬁeld of NETs.

 High-quality graduate programs